No Way Out (2012): Main event

 In the main event, John Cena faced Big Show inside a Steel Cage.
 The stipulation of the match was that if Big Show won, John Laurinaitis would fire Cena, but if Cena won, Mr. McMahon would fire Laurinaitis.
 Big Show dominated the match in the early going, stopping Cena from escaping multiple times.
 Cena nearly escaped through the door, but Laurinaitis pushed Mr. McMahon into the door, which struck Cena.
 Big Show then executed a Chokeslam on Cena for a near-fall.
 Big Show then inadvertently attacked the referee with a WMD after Cena ducked.
 Big Show then executed a second WMD on Cena and attempted to walk out the door, but was stopped by Brodus Clay, wielding a steel chair.
-Big Show then attempted to climb out over the top, but Santino Marella, Alex Riley, Zack Ryder, and Kofi Kingston tried to knock Big Show off the top of the cage.
+Big Show then attempted to climb out over the top, but Santino Marella, Alex Riley, Zack Ryder, and Kofi Kingston who were Big Show’s victims tried to knock Big Show off the top of the cage.
 Kingston succeeded, temporarily stopping Big Show.
 Cena tried to escape through the door, but Big Show stopped him.
 Cena then executed an Attitude Adjustment on Big Show and climbed to the top of the cage, but was stopped by Laurinaitis, wielding his crutches.
 Clay restrained Laurinaitis, allowing Cena to climb out of the cage for the win before Big Show could drag himself through the door.
 McMahon then fired Laurinaitis and Cena put Laurinaitis through the Spanish announcers' table with an Attitude Adjustment as the event ended.